An ergonomic setup that works

 The Logitech mouse is a cut above the rest in every conceivable way.
 You'll be quick to notice that it doesn't look like a regular computer mouse.
 Instead of a sensor underneath to move it around your desk, this mouse remains stationary.
 Instead, you run the trackball with your thumb to move the cursor on your screen.

 By using a trackball mouse, users experience 20 percent less muscular strain.
-Thanks to an adjustable hinge, you can also set the angle between 0 and 20 degrees to best suit your preferred ergonomic setup.
+Thanks to an adjustable hinge, you can also set the angle at 0 or 20 degrees to best suit your preferred ergonomic setup.

 The advancements and convenience don't end there.
 At the touch of a button, you can change your cursor's accuracy and speed, and the precision scroll wheel has a middle click and horizontal scrolling function.